Yokohama Silk Museum

 The Yokohama Silk Museum is a museum located in Naka-ku, Yokohama, Japan that covers the silk trade in Japan.
 The museum displays silk kimono and covers the importance of Yokohama as a silk port.

-The objective of the museum is, according to their website:
+The objective of the museum is, according to its website:

 To disseminate an understanding of the science and technology of silk production, display beautiful costumes for people to admire and promote the demand for silk.